Generic Name: Bexarotene (Systemic) (beks AIR oh teen)

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking bexarotene.
+Use some other kind of birth control also like a condom when taking bexarotene (systemic).

-- Use of this medicine during pregnancy may cause birth defects or death of the unborn baby.
-You will need to have a pregnancy test to show that you are NOT pregnant before starting bexarotene.
+- Use of bexarotene (systemic) during pregnancy may cause birth defects or death of the unborn baby.
+You will need to have a pregnancy test to show that you are NOT pregnant before starting bexarotene (systemic).
 Talk with the doctor.

 How is this medicine (Bexarotene) best taken?

-- Take bexarotene at the same time of day.
+- Take bexarotene (systemic) at the same time of day.

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it, with food.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.